The most affectionate guard dog you'll ever meet!

-Alapaha Blue Blood Bulldogs have fantastic temperaments and get on extremely well with children although they can be a little aloof at times.
-They are a loyal breed who make brilliant guard and companion dogs.
+The Alapaha Blue Blood Bulldog has a fantastic temperament and gets on extremely well with children, although they can be a little aloof at times.
+They are a loyal breed who also make brilliant guard and companion dogs.

 They respond well to being part of a pack (i.e. with you and your family) and it should be made clear to your Alapaha from the beginning where his rank is within this pack (clue: it's at the bottom, underneath the rest of your family!)

 They are stocky, athletic dogs who are very muscular.
 And, despite their appearance, they don't drool either!
 (Apart from after drinking water, as all dogs do).
 Neither do they suffer from breathing problems, unlike their English Bulldog counterparts.

 These beautiful rare dogs have a very interesting past.
 They were originally bred by one family who lived near the Alapaha River in Southern Georgia in the United States.